hhaji/Algorithms-For-Data-Science/Tools/Git-Cheat-Sheet.md

-git status | List all new or modified files to be committed git commit -m "message" | Add files from staging index to repository committed by the "message" git commit --amend -m "new_message" | Change the commit message by using the amend flag git log | Show committed files git log --oneline | List one commit per line and it shows the first 7 characters of the hash value and the commit message git log > file.txt | Save git log as file.txt git diff | View difference between staging index and working directory git diff "hash values" | Show changes between the working tree and the index or a tree, changes between the index and a tree, changes between two trees, or changes between two files on disk git diff --staged | View difference between HEAD and staging index
+git status | List all new or modified files to be committed git commit -m "message" | Add files from staging index to repository committed by the "message" git commit --amend -m "new_message" | Change the commit message by using the amend flag git diff | View difference between staging index and working directory git diff "hash values" | Show changes between the working tree and the index or a tree, changes between the index and a tree, changes between two trees, or changes between two files on disk git diff --staged | View difference between HEAD and staging index